-Starting August 2023 and August 2024 for Tranche A and Tranche B convertible bonds, respectively, the bondholders will have full conversion rights.
-Consequently, Tranche A non-equity embedded derivative instruments and Tranche A liability component were reported on the line Other current financial assets for an amount of \$13 million, on the line Other current financial liabilities for an amount of \$110 million and on the line Interest-bearing loans and borrowings - current portion for an amount of \$717 million, respectively, of the consolidated statement of financial position as of December 31, 2022.
+Starting August 2023 and August 2024 for Tranche A and Tranche B convertible bonds, respectively, the bondholders have and will have full conversion rights.
+Consequently, for both tranches, non-equity embedded derivative instruments and liability component were reported on the line Other current financial assets for an amount of \$48 million, on the line Other current financial liabilities for an amount of \$510 million and on the line Interest-bearing loans and borrowings - current portion for an amount of \$1,432 million, respectively, of the consolidated statement of financial position as of December 31, 2023.